collective/volto-hydra/README.md

 But be sure to subscribe to the project so you can keep your frontend updated with changes to the hydra api as more capabilities are added.
 If there are bugs lets us know.

+TODO: more integrations will be added below as the [Hydra GSoC project progresses](https://github.com/orgs/collective/projects/3/views/4)